kyma-project/istio/docs/user/tutorials/01-55-send-requests-using-egress-and-mtls.md

 * You need two clusters:
     1. With Istio and ApiGateway to expose nginx workload.
-    2. With the Istio module added.
+    2. With the Istio module and egress enabled to perform requests.
 * To use CLI instruction, you must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), [openssl](https://www.openssl.org) and [curl](https://curl.se/).

 ## Steps